 The suffix -stan does not originate from “Iranian”, as we will discuss further below.

-It is falsely claimed that the suffix -stan comes from “Proto-Indo-Iranian”.
-This is a reconstructed language and is hypothetical.
-The Kurdish language, that was used to write the ancient Avesta scripture has falsely been considered as an independent, Eastern Iranian language called “Avestan”.
-This has made it easier to make the false claim of -stan originating from Persian, even though it does not.
+The language that was used to write the ancient Avesta scripture, which influenced the formation of the modern Kurdish language, has been falsely considered as an independent, Eastern Iranian language called “Avestan”.
+This has made it easier to make the false claim of -stan originating from Persian, even though evidences suggest otherwise.

 The hypothesized “Proto-Indo-Iranian” language along with the classification of languages as “Indo-Iranian” or “Iranic” heavily relies on the manipulation of ancient forms of Kurdish along with the separation of modern Kurdish dialects.
 The identity of the Kurdish language has now been reduced to an “Iranian dialect continuum”.
 An example of this manipulation can be seen regarding the Median (Kurdish) language which was spoken by the Kurds (Medes) and predates the Achaemenid rule.
 Whilst it is claimed that no texts in the Median language have survived, and that not much information on Median has been found, the language has been falsely classified as “North-western Iranian”.